josephhughes/Tutorials/ONT_reference_assembly.md

 ## Quality filtering and trimming

-The first step in porcessing ONT data is to trim low quality reads and check the overall quality of the data.
+The first step in processing ONT data is to trim low quality reads and check the overall quality of the data.

 ```